Whether you are hunting for your first home or your dream home, home-buying is an exciting experience.

 Although you are starting a career that all but promises job security and a high salary, you may be denied when trying to buy your first home.

 Why?
 Because strict rules govern the mortgage industry.

 Before the economic decline, lenders relaxed their standards.
 This led to subprime mortgages.
 It also resulted in many homebuyers getting loans they couldn’t afford.

 The resulting financial crisis crippled the economy for years.
 That caused the mortgage industry to become more strict.
 They had to enforce the old rules.
-They again started requiring minimum downpayments, a steady income, and debt under a specific threshold.
+They again started requiring a minimum down payment, a steady income, and debt under a specific threshold.

 Unfortunately, new physicians don’t often meet these standards.
-They often fall short because:
+They often fall short for the following reasons.

 New doctors have no past income

 Lenders of traditional mortgages do not look at income potential.
 They require an income history.